joshbegley/nyt-latest/README.md

 `In a battle of sputtering special teams, the Wild were able to pull off the win thanks to an excellent backcheck by Jared Spurgeon.`\
 https://nytimes.com/athletic/5895752/2024/11/03/wild-matt-boldy-overtime-leafs/

-**Tyler Bass' big moment, Josh Allen's patience, Greg Rousseau's role change: Bills observations**\
+**Tyler Bass' 61-yard field goal saves day, ending Buffalo's kicking woes: Bills observations**\
 `After struggling for a while, Bass finally broke through with a massive game winner.`\
 https://nytimes.com/athletic/5896165/2024/11/03/bills-win-tyler-bass-josh-allen-dolphins/